A downloadable game

 Combat Maneuvers

-A mechanic for more diverse and involved combat, where pushing, disarming, and other such actions can be taken in place of just dealing damage.
+A mechanic for more diverse and involved combat, where pushing, disarming, making attacks of opportunity, and other such actions can be taken in place of just dealing damage.

 Optional Rules

 Plentiful optional rules allow players and GMs to tailor the game to their enjoyment.
-Some rules have various modes of difficulty or style, such as death saving throws.
+Some rules have various modes of difficulty or style, such as travel, rest, and death saving throws.

 Future Plans